kaliek/QuestionParser/README.md

 It does not assume question is of standard input, i.e., free of typo and case sensitive.

-Uses [language-check](https://github.com/myint/language-check) for correcting any typo, and [truecaser](https://github.com/nreimers/truecaser) (converted to Python 3) to convert any caseless / case insensitive word to case sensitive one.
+Uses [language-check](https://github.com/myint/language-check) for correcting any typo, and [truecaser](https://github.com/nreimers/truecaser) (converted to Python 3, and wrapped it with OOP class) to convert any caseless / case insensitive word to case sensitive one.

 ### Extract Linguistic Features
 For understanding the question as far as possible, the following features are extracted: